bikesh19/English-text-to-Nepali/README.md

    Enter text like `kaam garna` when prompted.

 4. **See the Output**:
-   The script will print the converted Nepali text, e.g., `काम गर्न`.
+   The script will print the converted Nepali text, e.g., `काम गरन`.

 ## Example 🚀